 ● Mentor selection is critical; additional information may be found on the Mentor Selection page

-● UROC has discretion to fund all or part of any proposals
+● UROC has discretion to fund all or part of any budget items

 ● All correspondence is subject to review by UROC

-● A student”s GPA/ transcript is a dependable indicator of maturity, dependability and skills needed to undertake individual research and is weighted for funding consideration (the average GPA of all UROP recipients is 3.49)
+● A student’s GPA/transcript is an indicator of maturity, dependability, and skills needed to undertake individual research and is weighted for funding consideration (the average GPA of all UROP recipients is 3.49)

 ● Previous recipients may apply with outstanding requirements, but (if approved) funding for the new project cannot be disbursed until after ALL requirements for any previous project(s) are fulfilled